 Another factor to bear in mind is snow conditions.
 It only takes a small rock to completely ruin your cherished skis or board and, unlike hire shops, you probably won’t have the state-of-the-art tools to repair them so you could end up paying yet more money to have them fixed.
 If by accident you completely trash your hire equipment, you simply take them back to the shop, buy the tech a beer and he’ll swap them for a newly waxed pair there and then.

-But hiring equipment isn't for everyone.
-Snowboarding aficionado and all-round mountain goat Henry Hardy is adament that travelling to the Alps with his own equipment is worth it: "It takes a long time to get used to your own board and how well it performs in powder one minute and ice the next.
+Still, ski hire isn’t for everyone.
+Snowboarding aficionado and all-round mountain goat Henry Hardy is adamant that travelling to the Alps with his own equipment is worth it: “It takes a long time to get used to your own board and how well it performs in powder one minute and ice the next.
 Even if the hire equipment is top standard, I’d rather have the peace of mind knowing I can jump onto my own board and start straight where I left off last year.
-If you’re only heading out for one week of the season you don’t want to spend any frustrating days getting used to new equipment."
+If you’re only heading out for one week of the season you don’t want to spend any frustrating days getting used to new equipment.”

 But as skier, I enjoy the variation and flexibility of hiring skis.
 The makes and models change every couple of years and some ski hire shops will let you chop and change during the week if you pay a little more from the outset.
 It’s definitely worth sticking with the hire shops when you’re a beginner, but if you’re set on buying your own skis, wait until you’ve progressed to an intermediate or advanced stage so you can buy something that’ll help you progress through the years.

-I still like to buy my own boots as I have found over the years they mould to your feet and can be a lot more forgiving.
+I still like to buy my own ski boots as I have found over the years they mould to your feet and can be a lot more forgiving.
 They also fit into your suitcase so no need to pay the sports baggage fee.
-I aim to spend around £250 on boots which might sound a lot but my last boots survived eight years and a lot of weeks on the mountain before they’d skied their last, solemn run.
+Look to spend between £150 on the low end and as much as £350 on the higher end for boots.
+They last a long time nowadays and the best advice is don’t skimp here.